nus-cs2113-AY1920S2/tp/docs/team/deetomok.md

 #### 3.2 UI component
+Given below is the structure of the Ui component:
 ![Ui Diagram](https://github.com/DeetoMok/tp/raw/master/docs/images/Ui.png)

 The `UI` component consists of a `Ui` class that stores all user interaction output data.